grame-cncm/faust/architecture/soul/README.md

 Then:

+- `soul-faust-player clarinetMIDI.dsp` to run the `clarinetMIDI.dsp` file (only containing Faust code)
 - `soul-faust-player clarinetMIDI.soulpatch` to run the `clarinetMIDI.soulpatch` file

+Or:

 - `soul-faust-player clarinetMIDI.soul` to run the `clarinetMIDI.soul` file (only containing the SOUL code)

-Or:

 - `soul-faust-player hybrid-test1.soul` to run an hybrid `hybrid-test1.soul` file containing both Faust and SOUL sections.
 Two `hybrid.soul` (containing the original SOUL sections and the Faust => SOUL generated sections) and an `hybrid.soulpatch` files will be generated in the process.